 The Framework contains enabling actions that will make biodiversity protection in Victoria more efficient and effective.
-These actions will support the significant investment in on-ground action from the Victorian Government, in partnership with community groups, industry and Victorian Traditional Owners.
+These actions support the significant investment in on-ground action from the Victorian Government and its partners, community groups, industry and Victorian Traditional Owners.

 You can explore the implementation actions below, grouped by the chapters and priorities of Biodiversity 2037.